mrocklin/thesis/computations-software.md

 \includegraphics[height=.15\textheight]{images/copy-inplace}
 \end{figure}

 To encode this information about memory location we expand our model so that each variable is both a mathematical SymPy term and a unique identifier, usually a Python string.
-This supports a new class of transformations to manage inplace computations.
-These considerations are only relevant in the latter stages of compilation and so we delay their introduction until later in the pipeline.
+This method supports a new class of transformations to manage inplace computations.

 ### Fortran Code Generation